shawnngtq/data-manipulation/docs/index.rst

-.. datamani documentation master file, created by sphinx-quickstart.
+.. data_manipulation documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-datamani documentation!
+data_manipulation documentation!
 ==============================================

 Contents: